Getting Access to Node Names

 •Show Attributes with Dynamic Name, if you want to get access to the node's attributes

-•Show Child Elements with Dynamic Name, if you want to get access to the node's children elements
+•Show Child Elements with Dynamic Name, if you want to get access to the node's child elements

 Fig. 1 Enabling dynamic node names (for child elements)